Integrated Resource Planning

 IRPLogo

-I’m pleased to share with you the details of the 2023 version of JEA’s electric Integrated Resource Plan (IRP).
+JEA is pleased to share the details of the 2023 version of JEA’s electric Integrated Resource Plan (IRP).

-I say “version” because long-term planning for the best ways to provide essential energy to our customers and community — reliably, cost-effectively, and sustainably — will be an ongoing process.
-While the specific plan details are very complex, the goals the JEA Board has set for us are simple, clear, and ambitious.
+It should be noted that long-term planning for the best ways to provide essential energy to our customers and community — reliably, cost-effectively, and sustainably — will be an ongoing process.
+While the specific plan details are very complex, the goals the JEA board of directors has set are simple, clear, and ambitious.

 Namely, in less than a decade:

-• Our power supply portfolio will be 35 percent clean energy.
+• JEA's power supply portfolio will be 35 percent clean energy.

-• We will retire less efficient generating assets.
+• JEA will retire less efficient generating assets.

-• We will lead the way by using 100 percent clean energy to serve JEA facilities.
+• JEA will lead the way by using 100 percent clean energy to serve JEA facilities.

-• We will increase and enhance energy efficiency programs to offset growing demands from the ongoing electrification of homes, businesses, and vehicles.
+• JEA will increase and enhance energy efficiency programs to offset growing demands from the ongoing electrification of homes, businesses, and vehicles.

 Accomplished together by 2030, these goals will result in an 80 percent reduction in JEA’s overall carbon emissions since 2005.

-The work we’ve done over the past months, in collaboration with a diverse group of community stakeholders is just the start of a longer, worthwhile journey to serve you, our customers and owners, in the best way possible as energy technologies evolve.
+The work our team accomplished throughout this process, in collaboration with a diverse group of community stakeholders, is just the start of a longer, worthwhile journey to serve you in the best way possible as energy technologies evolve.
 Our planning will continue in an open and transparent manner with you.
 Your feedback throughout this process has been, and remains, fundamental to its success.

-We look forward to maintaining an ongoing dialogue with you on these and other JEA services that are foundational to a vibrant and healthy Jacksonville and Northeast Florida.
+All of us at JEA look forward to maintaining an ongoing dialogue with the community about these and other JEA services that are foundational to a vibrant and healthy Jacksonville and Northeast Florida.

 JEA Electric Integrated Resource Plan - Final Report Documents

-Thursday, May 25: Your YOUtility, Your Future Energy Mix
+Community Conversation: Your YOUtility, Your Future Energy Mix (May 2023)

-JEA and Jacksonville Today hosted a community conversation about JEA’s plans for the future energy mix for Northeast Florida, featuring moderator Melissa Ross from WJCT News 89.9 and a panel with JEA Managing Director & CEO Jay Stowe and four IRP Stakeholders, Charles Moreland, Lisa Rinaman, Melanie Patz and Lake Ray.
+JEA and Jacksonville Today hosted a community conversation about JEA’s plans for the future energy mix for Northeast Florida, featuring moderator Melissa Ross and a panel featuring former JEA Managing Director & CEO Jay Stowe and four IRP Stakeholders, Charles Moreland, Lisa Rinaman, Melanie Patz and Lake Ray.

 Factors Considered in IRP Development